Academic Grievance Policy

 - Grade Dispute: students should initiate contact with the instructor to resolve the issue.
 The grade dispute will determine whether the issue is the result of judgment, clerical, technical, or technological error.
 Grade disputes are to be resolved as soon as possible and be filed no later than 10 business days after grades are posted.
 Faculty will have 5 business days to respond.

 - Grade Appeal: if the Grade Dispute does not resolve the situation, the student should file a Grade Appeal with the appropriate Dean.
-Grade Appeals must be filed within 5 business days of the resolution of the Grade Appeal.
+Grade Appeals must be filed within 5 business days of the resolution of the Grade Dispute.

 - Academic Grievance: if the Grade Appeal does not resolve the situation, students may file an Academic Grievance within 5 business days of receipt of the Grade Appeal decision.
 Dissatisfaction with the outcome is not sufficient grounds for an Academic Grievance.